 Stipends and Tuition

-Current monthly stipends for a student on a full (one-half time) GRA or GTA in Agricultural and Applied Economics are $1,836 for master’s students and $2,101 for Ph.D. students.
+The monthly stipend for a student on a full (one-half time) GRA or GTA in Agricultural and Applied Economics for master’s and Ph.D.'s are provided, but amounts vary.

-Academic year tuition is waived for students on assistantships.
-For 2019-20, tuition and comprehensive fees per semester are $7,986 for in-state and $15,244.50 for out-of-state students.
+Academic year tuition is waived for students on assistantships (view current tuition rates).
 The comprehensive fee covers athletic events, student health services, bus fees, recreational sports, and other services.
 Students receiving assistantships receive a waiver of academic-year tuition but must pay tuition for summer courses.
 Normally, students do not register for summer courses.

 For further information on scholarships and financial aid, see the Virginia Tech Financial Aid page.